squarepupil/website-pages/project.md

     model : The basics of our model indetail : Our model in-depth
     comparisons: How our model compares to alternatives
-    confusions: Some common questions about the model
+    questions: Some common questions about the model
     resources: Further reading
-    our-structure: Our governing structure
+    organization: How our school runs
-    our-staff: Our staff
+    staff: Our staff
-    our-space: Our space
+    space: Our space
+    story: Our history
-    our-name: What our name means
+    name: What our name means
     admissions: What our admissions process looks like
-    tuition: The prices we have
-    faq: Common questions
+    tuition: Tuition
     gallery:  Incredible photos of our school.
     stories: Tales from inside and out
+    faq: Common questions
     contact: How to contact us
+    support: How to support us
+    calendar: Calendar

-    index, model, indetail, comparisons, confusions, resources,
+    index, model, indetail, comparisons, questions, resources,
-    our-structure, our-staff, our-story, our-name, admissions, tuition,
-    faq, gallery, stories, contact
+    organization, staff, space, story, name, admissions, tuition, gallery, stories, faq, contact, support, calendar

 [pn-making]()